 LGBTQ+ Animal Pride

-“As the 2020 Pride month wraps up, let’s bring to light the stunning diversity of life on Earth.
+"Let’s bring to light the stunning diversity of life on Earth.
 Welcome to Animal Pride.”

 Book Review: A Plea for the AnimalsA Plea for the AnimalsThe Moral, Philosophical, and Evolutionary Imperative to Treat All Beings with CompassionBy Matthieu RicardShambhala PublicationsAccording to a statistic cite…